apache/www-site/content/licenses/cla-faq.md

 ***Safari / Apple Preview***

-Safari does not support form filling, you will need to download the file and use Preview.
+Safari does not support form filling, so you will need to download the file and use Preview.
 For the signature, use the **Tools-Annotate-Signature** function to create a signature.
 This can then be added to the form and moved into the correct location.